Board of Trustees

 The Finance/Investment Committee is responsible for reviewing and making recommendations for the budget before it is presented to the board, and it is responsible for long-term financial planning, budget monitoring, expenditure control, and financial analysis and review.
 It also reviews the portfolio of Rowe’s investments, recommends changes in investments, and provides an Annual Report on the portfolio’s performance.

-The Youth Programs Advisory Committee is an advisory committee for the Board of Trustees which focuses on the well-being of Rowe’s youth and young adult focused programming.
+The Youth Programs Advisory Committee is an advisory committee for the Board of Trustees that focuses on the sustainability, growth, quality and well-being of Rowe’s youth and young adult focused programming.
 The committee is chaired by one member of the Board of Trustees.
-The eleven members of the committee offer support and advice to the Board of Trustees, the Executive Director, the Camp Manager, and the Co-Directors and do not make decisions about the camps.
-The committee is an opportunity for former campers and former staff to support camp in sustainable ways that work for their lives.
+The twelve members of the committee offer support and advice to the Board of Trustees.
+YPAC does not make decisions about the camps.
+The committee is an opportunity for former campers and former staff to support camp.

 The committee is committed to inclusion, equity, diversity, and access and all committee members agree to respectfully honor each other’s skills, connections, and expertise.
 If you are interested in joining us, please complete this form.

 The Building Stewardship Committee inspects and reviews the state of each of Rowe’s structures.
 Using a specific set of criteria, the committee recommends to the staff the capital projects that need the most attention for the upcoming fiscal year.

 The Camp Development Working Group is responsible for the design and implementation of an intensive five year Alumni engagment and capital improvement campaign primairly focused on camp centric infrastructure.